kostya/em-nodes/README.md

 ### HelloFeature

 HelloFeature used to simple greetings between client and server.
 Client should define method `info` which return hash.
-And add to server list of active clients: `ready_clients`.
+Server had added method: `ready_clients`, which contain clients which answered on `info` method.

 hello_server.rb
 ```ruby